• Skip to main content

 Chronic pain has various potential causes.
 It could be caused by arthritis, fibromyalgia (a condition that causes widespread body pain), an untreated musculoskeletal injury, multiple sclerosis, or any other health problem.

-Your family doctor can get to the bottom of your chronic pain by reviewing your symptoms, medical history, and current health status as well as ordering the necessary tests (e.g., blood work, diagnostic imaging, etc.).
+Your family medicine provider can get to the bottom of your chronic pain by reviewing your symptoms, medical history, and current health status as well as ordering the necessary tests (e.g., blood work, diagnostic imaging, etc.).

-If your family doctor deems that you need advanced treatment, they will coordinate your care with a specialist, such as a neurologist, pain management specialist, or orthopedic doctor, to determine the most effective intervention for your problem.
+If your family medicine provider deems that you need advanced treatment, they will coordinate your care with a specialist, such as a neurologist, pain management specialist, or orthopedic provider, to determine the most effective intervention for your problem.
 Depending on the underlying cause, your care team may recommend surgery or ongoing treatment.

 Recommending Additional Strategies for Chronic Pain

-Your family medicine doctor may recommend any or some of the following strategies to enhance the efficacy of your care plan:
+Your family medicine provider may recommend any or some of the following strategies to enhance the efficacy of your care plan:

 • Exercise program – Exercise can have a positive impact on both your mood and pain threshold.
 It is also especially beneficial if your chronic pain is caused by arthritis, as it helps increase your mobility by reducing joint inflammation and stiffness.